TIGER: Time-frequency Interleaved Gain Extraction and Reconstruction for Efficient Speech Separation: Dataset details

 \textbf{LRS2-2Mix}~\citep{li2022efficient}.
 Each audio in this dataset lasts for 2 seconds, at the sampling rate of 16 kHz.
 The training set, validation set and test set are about 11.1, 2.8 and 1.7 hours, respectively.
 The utterances were selected from the LRS2~\citep{afouras2018deep} corpus, which consists of video clips acquired through BBC, and were mixed with SDR sampled between -5 dB and 5 dB.
 Since the audio files were recorded in real acoustic scenarios, LRS2-2Mix contains much noise and reverberation.

 \textbf{Libri2Mix}~\citep{cosentino2020librimix}.
 Each audio in this dataset lasts for 3 seconds.
 The target speech for each audio mixture was randomly chosen from LibriSpeech~\citep{panayotov2015librispeech} (\textit{train-100}) and combined with a uniformly sampled Loudness Units relative to Full Scale~\citep{series2011algorithms} between -25 and -33 dB.
-We adoped the 16 kHz \textit{min} version with no noise or reverberation in our experiments.
+We adoped the 16 kHz \textit{min} version with noise and without reverberation in our experiments.

 \textbf{Real-world data}.
 We collected a small-scale dataset from the physical world to test the performance of models trained on different datasets in real-world scenarios, with each audio clip 60 seconds long.
 Its data collection process is described as follows.
 First, we selected 10 rooms of varying sizes and shapes as distinct acoustic environments.
 Then, we randomly sampled approximately 1.5 hours of 16 kHz speech audio from the LibriSpeech test set \citep{panayotov2015librispeech}, and sampled noise data from the WHAM! noise dataset \citep{wichern2019wham}.
 During the recording process, audio content was played using the speakers of a 2023 MacBook Pro and recorded via a Logitech Blue Yeti Nano omnidirectional microphone placed in a fixed position.
 The distance between the speaker and the microphone was randomly selected from 0.3 m to 2 m.
 The recording parameters were set to a 16 kHz sampling rate and 32-bit depth.
 This setup ensured that both speech and noise were recorded in the same room, preserving the authenticity of the reverberation effects.
 Finally, we processed the collected audio by mixing the recordings.
 Specifically, audio from different speakers was mixed using SDRs randomly sampled between -5 dB and 5 dB.
 Noise data was added using SDRs randomly sampled between -10 dB and 10 dB.
 Since the propagation paths of sounds in the air are independent of one another, mixing these components is considered a reasonable approach.
 This design ensures the realism and diversity of the evaluation dataset, effectively capturing the complexity of speech separation in real-world conditions.